How will blockchain technology be used in the future?

 The film and music industries have been battling with piracy from almost the very start of the internet age.
 As long as the internet has existed, there has been a means to share content; if a file exists on a computer—be it a song, book, or movie—it is possible to copy it and put it on another computer for free.

-This dynamic is detrimental to entertainment companies, let alone the authors, musicians and filmmakers that put blood sweat and tears into expressing themselves.
+This dynamic is detrimental to entertainment companies, let alone the authors, musicians and filmmakers that put blood, sweat and tears into expressing themselves.

-However, blockchain technology could change all that and bring things back to the pre-internet era where one copy sold was meant one copy was bought.
+However, blockchain technology could change all that and bring things back to the pre-internet era where one copy sold meant one copy bought.
 Blockchain platforms will allow creatives to sell their work directly to their audiences and at the same time prevent the illegal distribution of any product bought, because only that purchaser has access to that particular song or films that they bought.

 Similar to how cryptocurrencies can make a token that is unique and unable to be copied (thanks to encryption and the previous instance having being recorded in every new block or token created) each purchase of a product sold can be assigned directly from the source to only the purchaser.

 The blockchain will also allow copyright holders to keep control of their intellectual property.
-Since the nature of blockchain is immutable, having a record their content on the public ledger means that there would be no possibility of ever losing control of their own copyright as it provides a transparent record of distribution and artist ownership.
-Instances of duplicates/forgeries can always be traced back to what version was first uploaded to the blockchain and by whom—the person with they to public key to that wallet is the person who owns it.
+Since the nature of blockchain is immutable, having a record of their content on the public ledger means that there would be no possibility of ever losing control of their own copyright as it provides a transparent record of distribution and artist ownership.
+Instances of duplicates/forgeries can always be traced back to what version was first uploaded to the blockchain and by whom—the person with the public key to that wallet is the person who owns it.